johnardavies/City_map/README.md

-## This is a mapboxGL map of the city of Liverpool
+## This is a mapboxGL map of the city of Liverpool (The map is work in progress)

 The map itself is visible at:
 https://johnardavies.github.io/City_map/#